Glossary

 Definition

-The expense ratio (often called TER) is the fund’s annual operating cost expressed as a percentage of assets.
-If TER is 0.10%, you pay roughly $1 per year for every $1,000 invested — before any trading commissions or taxes.
+The expense ratio — often called TER (total expense ratio) — is the fund's annual operating cost expressed as a percentage of assets.
+If TER is 0.10%, you pay roughly $1 per year for every $1,000 invested, automatically deducted from the fund's net asset value each day.
+There is no separate invoice; it silently reduces your return.

 Why it matters

-Small differences add up over decades — but the biggest mistakes usually come from the wrong exposure, not from 0.03% vs 0.06%.
+Small differences compound into large ones over decades — but the biggest investment mistakes usually come from wrong exposure or poor timing decisions, not from 0.03% versus 0.06%.
+Keep TER in proportion: important, but not the whole story.

 How Cognitor helps you research